Ayurveda Training Company

 Lesson 7 Sattva, Rajas & Tamas

-This lesson looks at Sattva Rajas and Tamas in relation to our psychology and the food we eat, including:
+This lesson looks at Sattva, Rajas and Tamas in relation to our psychology and the food we eat

 Guidelines on Fasting